Blazored/LocalStorage/README.md

 }
 ```

-If you are using Blazor (not Razor Components), you can choose to instead inject `Blazored.LocalStorage.ISyncStorageService` to opt into a synchronous API that allows you to avoid use of `async`/`await`.
+With client-side Blazor you also have the option of a synchronous API, if your use case requires it.
+You can swap the `ILocalStorageService` for `ISyncStorageService` which allows you to avoid use of `async`/`await`.
 For either interface, the method names are the same.

 ```c#
 @inject Blazored.LocalStorage.ISyncStorageService localStorage